GNU social JP

 John Carlos Baez

 I'm a mathematical physicist who likes explaining stuff.
-Sometimes I work at the Topos Institute.
-Check out my blog!
+I'm the Maxwell Fellow of Public Engagement at the School of Mathematics and the School of Physics and Astronomy at the University of Edinburgh.
+Check out my blog Azimuth!
 I'm also a member of the n-Category Café, a group blog on math with an emphasis on category theory.
 I also have a YouTube channel, full of talks about math, physics and the future.

 Tags